pingcap/community/rfc/2019-11-28-discourse-on-tidb.md

 We will make these changes:

 1. Make most SQL statements of Discourse run on MySQL;
-2. Add new component elastic search instead of PostgreSQL's fulltext search;
+2. Add new elastic search  componentinstead of PostgreSQL's full-text search;
 3. Migrate from MySQL to TiDB, fix potential compatible problems;

 ## Rationale